nsheils/Corona.jl/README.md

   ```julia
     ] add Dates TimeSeries DataStructures DifferentialEquations LinearAlgebra Flux Interpolations FFTW FileIO JLD2 DataFrames Unicode CSV Formatting Plots LaTeXStrings
   ```

 from the Julia REPL.

 ### Defining data directories
-For a quick start, copy `config/example-paths.jl` in your Corona.jl installation folder to `config/paths.jl`
+For a quick start, use `config/example-paths.jl` in your Corona.jl installation folder.

 ### Running the data assimilation
 Move to the installation folder and execute